-I served on UCL’s Investigation into the History of Eugenics.
+I served on UCL’s Inquiry into the History of Eugenics.
 I withdrew my support for the chair’s report, which is published today.
-Together with nine colleagues also serving on this committee, we’ve created a set of recommendations arising from our work that we have presented to UCL’s President and Provost Professor Michael Arthur.
+Together with nine other colleagues also serving on this committee, I and they created a set of recommendations (also here) arising from our work that we have presented to UCL’s President and Provost Professor Michael Arthur.
 This is the MORE subgroup of this Inquiry, and we constitute 10/16ths of the committee.
 Please don’t call the MORE Report a “minority” piece.
 Please don’t call the chair’s “report” a majority report, either.
 It was presented to the Inquiry panel as a “draft”, and approval was not put to a vote.
 It’s the chair’s report.

 In this post, I’ll describe my reasons for declining to sign the chair’s report.
 Two caveats: (1) I write for myself, not others, (2) references to the chair’s report refer to the last draft circulated to the committee on 17 February 2020.
 Distribution of later versions ceased to the committee.
 No explanation.
 I don’t know what’s been changed between then and publication date on 28 February 2020.

 Why did I withdraw my name from the chair’s report?

 First, I felt we were only on one track.
 My largest problems with the chair’s report from the Eugenics Inquiry stem from the fact it seemed to me to be focusing only on one issue in eugenics, one affected community, and one set of problems.
 That’s one-track.
 At the same time, this struck me as leaving undone a lot of core business of our instruction.
 We didn’t seem to be rising above the desired to “refute” or “expose” eugenics to understand what happened, why, and what we could learn about it.